 As the season changes and the body enters a state of contraction, there will be temporary rest or decline in certain bodily functions.
 As part of the natural balance, during the adjustment process of the body, using tea—a product of nature—can help us adjust better.

-Among seasonal teas, is the best choice for restoring and adjusting the body.
-Oolong tea is mainly produced in Province and includes Tieguanyin, Dahongpao, and other varieties.
-As a semi-, oolong tea combines the characteristics of and black tea.
+Among seasonal teas, Oolong Tea is the best choice for restoring and adjusting the body.
+Oolong tea is mainly produced in Fujian Province and includes Tieguanyin, Dahongpao, and other varieties.
+As a semi-fermented tea, oolong tea combines the characteristics of green tea and Black Tea.

 In early winter, when temperatures have not significantly dropped and the body is gradually contracting, two needs must be met: first, to quench internal heat, lightly fermented tea is the best choice.